Technius/scalajs-mithril/README.md

 }
 ```

-For convenience, there is an alias that constructs the routes dictionary
+For convenience, there is an alias for `m.route` that accepts a vararg list of
-`m.route` automatically:
+routes instead of a `js.Dictionary`:

 ```scala
 m.route(dom.document.getElementById("app"), "/", routes)(